somedatapacket/docs.humio.com/content/operations-guide/configuration/basic-configuration/jvm-configuration.md

 for most workloads.
 The remainder of your RAM in the system should remain available for use as filesystem page cache.

-A good rule of thumb calculation for memory allocation is as follows:
+A good rule of thumb calculation for memory allocation is as follows, per Humio (per socket):

-* (8GB baseline + 1GB per core) + that much again in off-heap memory
+* (8GB baseline + 1GB per core) heap size + (8GB baseline + 1GB per core) MaxDirectMemorySize

 So, for a production installation on an 8 core VM, you would want about 64GB of memory with JVM settings as follows: